origadmin/basic-layout/README.md

 # Basic Layout Examples

 This directory contains example projects demonstrating different application layouts using the OrigAdmin framework.
-These examples serve as practical guides and starting points for building your own applications.
+These examples serve as practical guides and starting points for building your own applications, showcasing two common architectural patterns: a standard single-module microservice and a multi-module monorepo, along with guidance on evolving from one to the other.

 ## Projects